barryCFlynn/Pixel_Perfect/README.md

 ---
 # Features

-### Using Keywords to Enhance Search Functionality
-#### Overview
-In our inventory system, each inventory item can have a set of keywords associated with it.
-These keywords play a crucial role in improving the searchability of items, allowing users to quickly find what they are looking for based on specific terms related to the product.
-Keywords can include various descriptors such as genre, style, color, theme, and other relevant attributes.

-How It Works
-Keyword Field in Inventory Item Model:
-Each inventory item includes a keywords field where multiple keywords can be stored.
-These keywords are typically comma-separated strings that describe the item in various ways.

-User Experience:
-Users can enter terms related to their interests or needs into the search bar.
-The system will then look for these terms within the keywords, name, and description fields of inventory items, providing a comprehensive set of results that are more likely to match user expectations.

-Benefits
-Improved Search Accuracy: By leveraging keywords, the search functionality becomes more accurate and relevant, as it considers various aspects of an item beyond its name and description.
-Enhanced User Experience: Users can find items more easily, making their interaction with the platform more enjoyable and efficient.
-Flexible Categorization: Keywords allow for flexible and dynamic categorization of items, which can adapt to various search patterns and user preferences.
-Example
-For an inventory item representing a poster of a popular game franchise, keywords might include terms like "fantasy", "dragon", "RPG", and "adventure".
-This allows users searching for any of these terms to find the poster even if these terms are not explicitly mentioned in the item's name or description.

-By integrating keywords into the search functionality, we enhance the discoverability of inventory items and provide users with a more powerful and intuitive search experience.

-### Discount Notification Feature
-#### Overview
-The discount notification feature is designed to inform users when a product has sizes available at a discounted price.
-This feature ensures that customers are aware of any ongoing sales and can take advantage of the reduced prices.

-Implementation Details
-The feature works by checking if any of the available sizes for an inventory item includes the term "Sale."
-If a sale size is detected, a message indicating the discount is displayed on the product detail page.

-How It Works
-Inventory Detail View Update:
-The view function inventory_detail is updated to include a check for sale sizes.
-It iterates through all the sizes of an inventory item and sets a flag (has_sale_size) if any size contains the term "Sale."

-Template Update:
-The template inventory_detail.html is updated to conditionally display a message if the has_sale_size flag is set.
-This informs users that a 25% discount is available on any size.

-Benefits
-Increased Awareness: Customers are immediately informed of any ongoing discounts, which can lead to increased sales.
-User-Friendly: The notification is prominently displayed, ensuring that users do not miss out on any potential savings.
-By incorporating this feature, the platform enhances user experience and promotes sales by clearly communicating discounts to potential buyers.

-### Newsletter Signup Feature
-#### Overview

-The Newsletter Signup feature allows users to subscribe to our newsletter directly from the site.
-This feature ensures users stay updated with the latest news, updates, and special offers from Pixel Perfect.
-The signup form is easily accessible from the navigation menu under "My Account," making it convenient for both new and existing users to subscribe.
-It uses the built in email featrue of Django to send a custom email in templates/emails.

-# Models

-## Models Description

-### Size Model
-The `Size` model defines various size options for the posters, each with an associated price.
-This model allows for flexible pricing based on the size of the poster and is a Many to Many field.

-- **Fields:**
-  - `size`: A character field with choices for 'Small', 'Medium', and 'Large' etc.
-  - `price`: A decimal field that stores the price for each size option.

-### Product Model
-The `Product` model represents individual posters in the inventory.
-This model includes comprehensive details about each product and utilizes a `ManyToManyField` to link to multiple `Size` entries.
-This setup enables each product to have various size and price options.

-- **Fields:**
-  - `title`: The name of the product.
-  - `description`: A detailed description of the product.
-  - `artist`: The name of the artist who created the poster.
-  - `rating`: A decimal field to store product ratings.
-  - `keywords`: A text field for comma-separated keywords to facilitate search functionality.
-  - `category`: A foreign key linking to the `Category` model.
-  - `franchise`: A foreign key linking to the `Franchise` model.
-  - `sizes`: A many-to-many field linking to the `Size` model, allowing for multiple size and price options per product.
-  - `stock`: The quantity of the product available in stock.
-  - `available`: A boolean field indicating if the product is available for sale.
-  - `created`: The timestamp when the product was created.
-  - `updated`: The timestamp when the product was last updated.
-  - `image`: An image field to store the product image.

-This structure provides a robust framework for managing the inventory, supporting detailed product information, and flexible pricing based on size.
+## Using Keywords to Enhance Search Functionality

+Our inventory system utilizes keywords to enhance item searchability, enabling users to quickly locate products based on specific descriptors like genre, style, color, and more.
+Keywords are stored in each item's model as comma-separated strings, contributing to a comprehensive search functionality that extends beyond item names and descriptions.

+### How It Works:

+- Keyword Field: Each inventory item features a keywords field where multiple descriptors are stored.
+- User Experience: Users input terms into the search bar, and the system scans keywords, names, and descriptions to deliver accurate results.

+### Benefits:

+- Improved Search Accuracy: Keywords refine search results by considering diverse item attributes.
+- Enhanced User Experience: Simplifies item discovery, enhancing user interaction efficiency.
+- Flexible Categorization: Adapts to varying search patterns and user preferences dynamically.

+### Example:

+Keywords like "fantasy", "dragon", "RPG", and "adventure" associated with a game franchise poster ensure users find it even if those terms aren't explicitly in the item's name or description.

+By integrating keywords into our search system, we optimize item discoverability, offering users an intuitive and robust search experience.

+## Discount Notification Feature

+The discount notification feature alerts users to available product sizes at reduced prices, ensuring they are informed of ongoing sales and can capitalize on discounts.

+### Implementation:

+- Functionality: The feature identifies if any sizes of an inventory item are marked as "Sale."
+- Update to Inventory Detail View: The inventory_detail view function checks each size for the "Sale" term, setting a flag (has_sale_size) accordingly.
+- Template Adjustment: The inventory_detail.html template is adjusted to display a message when the has_sale_size flag is true, notifying users of a 25% discount on applicable sizes.

+### Benefits:

+Enhanced Awareness: Immediate notification of discounts encourages increased purchases.
+User-Focused: Prominent display ensures users are aware of potential savings.
+By integrating this feature, the platform enhances user experience and promotes sales by effectively communicating discounts to customers.

+## Newsletter Signup Feature

+The Newsletter Signup feature enables users to easily subscribe to Pixel Perfect's newsletter directly from the site, ensuring they receive the latest news, updates, and special offers.

+### Key Features:

+- Accessibility: Located conveniently in the navigation menu under "My Account," accessible to new and existing users.
+- Functionality: Utilizes Django's built-in email capabilities to send custom newsletters.
+- Implementation: Email templates are customized and stored in templates/emails, ensuring consistent branding and communication.
+This feature enhances user engagement by providing a straightforward method for users to stay informed about Pixel Perfect's updates and promotions.

 <br>